The Power Of Micro-Influencers In 2021

 The authentic connection these influencers have with their audiences, often developed by being a leader or expert in a particular field, comes as a result of directly engaging with their communities and building a tight-knit relationship on social media.
 And if your company relies on social media or brand ambassadors to generate interest and relevance in your industry, we have some insight to help you in your efforts.

 Here’s why you should be considering micro-influencers in your digital marketing strategy.

 They Have Authentic Relationships with their Audience

-Their audience in many cases views them as not only celebrities in their own right but also real friends, which means when they give your product a great endorsement, their recommendations hold weight.
+Their audience in many cases views them not only as celebrities in their own right but also real friends, which means when they give your product a great endorsement, their recommendations hold weight.
 This relationship is what separates them from their celebrity counterparts.

 “A-List” users might have a massive amount of followers, but those followers likely don’t truly believe that they support every brand they post about.
 This is especially true of course when their captions are followed by #ad, or even worse, is a poor match from a branding perspective and comes across like a blatant money grab.

-Best practice when first attempting to establish a relationship with a micro-influencers is to simply send them your product or let them try out your service and have them give it an honest review.
+Best practice when first attempting to establish a relationship with micro-influencers is to simply send them your product or let them try out your service and have them give it an honest review.
 This will either generate positive publicity around your brand, or point out areas where your product or service can be improved, and appeal more effectively to its target audience.